lorforlinux/docs.beagleboard.io/boards/beagley/ai/03-design.rst

     BeagleY-AI power distribution network

-BeagleY-AI is powered via USB-C. PD Power negotiation is not done dynamically but rather by tying the CC lines to GND via 5.1KΩ resistors to indicate to the PD Source that the device requires 5V 3A.
-Using USB-PD power supplies rated for higher wattages is safe as they will always negotiate to the 5V 3A requested by the board.

-The power architecture is split between the TPS65219 PMIC which handles the main logic rails and a dedicated TPS62872 high current buck regulator for the SoC core rail which defaults to 0.85V on boot.
+BeagleY-AI's power architecture is split between the TPS65219 PMIC which handles the main logic rails and a dedicated TPS62872 high current buck regulator for the SoC core rail which defaults to 0.85V on boot.

 Both PMIC and VDD_CORE regulators are highly configurable but will boot the board to "sane" defaults out of box.
 For advanced users, it is possible to adjust both the VDD_CORE rail as well as IO rails (voltages, timings, behavior, etc.) for applications such as low power modes where you may want to trade clock speeds for power efficiency by running the SoC Core at 0.75V for example.
 Be careful, as changes here could result in unexpected behavior, the board not booting or even hardware damage, so tread carefully.